-In this context, the selected Cal/Val super site over lakes is limited to one unique site, Issykkul Lake, where a lot of analysis has been conducted for many years and where a lot of activities will be conducted in the framework of the SWOT Cal/Val phase.
-In addition to this super site, and as demonstrated in TD-1 [RD6], the use of the opportunity site is particularly reliable on lakes and will therefore be widely used.
+In this context, the selected Cal/Val super site over lakes is limited to two sites, Issykkul Lake, where a lot of analysis has been conducted for many years and where a lot of activities will be conducted in the framework of the SWOT Cal/Val phase and Montbel Lake (South of France).
+In addition to these super sites, and as demonstrated in [RD7], the use of the opportunity site is particularly reliable on lakes and will therefore be widely used.